Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Introduction

 The next stage is to gather soft labels from the teacher model for a subset of the generated images.
 The size of this subset is constrained by the limited number of allowed API calls.
 We also consider the scenario when the black-box model returns only hard labels, showing that our pipeline is robust to the type of available labels.
 We propose a clustering-based approach to determine which samples are more relevant to be passed through the teacher.
 This is achieved by creating clusters in the latent space of the student model for each class, and computing a sampling probability for every data point, according to the distance to its corresponding cluster centroid.
 Then, we train our student model in a supervised setting on the labeled samples, until convergence.
 Finally, we introduce a self-paced learning method in which we assign pseudo-labels to the samples that were not inferred by the API due to the limited number of calls.
 We further train the student on a joint data set containing data samples with labels from the teacher, as well as pseudo-labeled examples.
 To the best of our knowledge, we are the first to study few-call model stealing.

-We conduct experiments on two image data sets, CIFAR-10 \cite{Krizhevsky-TECHREP-2009} and Food-101 \cite{Bossard-ECCV-2014}, considering various convolutional architectures for the teacher and student models.
-As a result of our experiments, we conclude that our pipeline generally outperforms competing methods \cite{barbalau-NeurIPS-2020,orekondy-cvpr-2019} by significant margins, regardless of the number of API calls.
+We conduct experiments on three image data sets, CIFAR-10 \citep{Krizhevsky-TECHREP-2009}, Food-101 \citep{Bossard-ECCV-2014} and FER+ \citep{Barsoum-ICMI-2016}, considering various convolutional and transformer-based architectures for the teacher and student models.
+As a result of our experiments, we conclude that our pipeline generally outperforms competing methods \citep{barbalau-NeurIPS-2020,orekondy-cvpr-2019,wang-ICML-2021,zhang-ICLR-2022} by significant margins, regardless of the number of API calls.
 We further confirm the applicability of our method in real scenarios by showing similar efficiency, irrespective of the architecture or the type of output given by the black-box model.

-We summarize our contributions on replicating black-box classification models below: \begin{itemize} \item We harness diffusion models to create synthetic proxy data sets consisting of relevant samples for model stealing attacks. \item We propose a novel strategy on how to actively choose the samples for which to collect labels from the attacked model, obtaining improved results in the few-call model stealing scenario. \item We introduce a novel strategy that assigns pseudo-labels to the left-over samples and uses them to further boost the performance of the student via self-paced learning. \end{itemize}
+We summarize our contributions on replicating black-box classification models below: \begin{itemize} \item We harness diffusion models to create synthetic proxy data sets consisting of relevant samples for model stealing attacks. \item We propose a novel strategy on how to actively choose the samples for which to collect labels from the attacked model, obtaining improved results in the few-call model stealing scenario. \item We introduce a novel strategy that assigns pseudo-labels to the remaining samples and uses them to further boost the performance of the student via self-paced learning. \end{itemize}